Salmon tataki with ginger soy sauce

 Next Level

 Salmon prepared in an Asian way.
-Vacuum sealing ensures maximum flavor, and steaming provides a firmer texture.
+Vacuum sealing ensures maximum flavor, and steaming gives a firmer texture.

 Salmon prepared in an Asian way.
-Vacuum sealing ensures maximum flavor, and steaming provides a firmer texture.
+Vacuum sealing ensures maximum flavor, and steaming gives a firmer texture.

 Kitchen must haves